Shad0cks/ARP-Poisoning/README.md

 - -r : Repeate mode, will send ARP REPONSE every second
 - -v : Verbose mode, will print more information about process
+- -f:  Force mode, dont wait for the arp request from target to send the malicious arp response.